- Old school gamers have no other choice but to look for the best Sega Dreamcast emulators.

 If there is no other reason than to remind ourselves of an age when games were created mostly for customers and not for mere profit.

-DEmul is a popular Dreamcast emulator for Windows that many players consider being the best one.
+DEmul is a popular Dreamcast emulator for Windows that many players consider to be the best one.
 This emulator is compatible with basically any Dreamcast ROM out there.

 Besides Dreamcast games, DEmul can also emulate arcade hardware, like Naomi 1, Naomi 2, Hikaru, and Atomiswave.